Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Feel Top style Profile tested Type Comfort fill Coil system Weight limit Cooling Pressure relief Motion isolation Responsiveness Edge support Durability

-10-Inch Innerspring Hybrid (Medium Firm) Medium-firm Pillow Top 10" Hybrid Gel memory foam Pocketed coil 680 lbs Good Good Good Fair Fair Fair
+10-Inch Innerspring Hybrid Medium-firm Pillow Top 10" Hybrid Gel memory foam Pocketed coil 680 lbs Good Good Good Fair Fair Fair

-12-Inch Innerspring Hybrid (Medium Firm) Medium-firm Pillow Top 12" Hybrid High density foam Pocketed coil 680 lbs Good Good Good Fair Fair Fair
+12-Inch Innerspring Hybrid Medium-firm Pillow Top 12" Hybrid High density foam Pocketed coil 680 lbs Good Good Good Fair Fair Fair

-12-Inch Memory Foam Hybrid (Plush) Medium-plush Euro Top 12" Hybrid High density foam Pocket springs 700 lbs Fair Very good Very good Fair Fair Fair
+12-Inch Memory Foam Hybrid Softer-feeling Euro Top 12" Hybrid High density foam Pocket springs 680 lbs Fair Very good Very good Fair Fair Fair

-14-Inch Innerspring Hybrid (Medium Firm) Medium-firm Euro Top 14" Hybrid Gel memory foam Pocket springs 680 lbs Very good Good Good Fair Good Good
+14-Inch Innerspring Hybrid Medium-firm Euro Top 14" Hybrid Gel memory foam Pocket springs 680 lbs Very good Good Good Fair Good Good

 How We Tested It

-We rotated each mattress through the same routine: setup and expansion observations, nightly sleep in real bedrooms, and repeatable checks for Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-I tracked lumbar and hip alignment through full nights plus “real life” time—reading, laptop work, and morning sit-to-stand.
-Marcus pushed for heat and hip stability, Mia focused on shoulder/hip pressure on her side, and Jenna with Ethan ran partner-movement drills and edge-sharing nights.
+We ran the same routine on all four builds, using our standard mattress testing process: setup and expansion notes, full nights in real bedrooms, and repeatable checks for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and long-term durability.
+I tracked lumbar and hip alignment through the night, then added real-life checks like reading in bed, laptop time, and morning sit-to-stand.
+Marcus Reed pushed the hotter-sleeper and hip-stability side of the test, Mia Chen focused on shoulder and hip pressure while side sleeping, and Jenna with Ethan handled partner-movement drills and edge-sharing nights.
 Dr. Adrian Walker reviewed our notes for alignment logic and comfort claims.

 Tegeniss Mattress: Our Testing Experience